-A Profile of Informal Caregiving in Texas (PDF) discovered the following about caregivers of older adults:
+The Texas Health and Human Services Profile of Informal Caregiving in Texas discovered the following attributes about Texas caregivers of older adults:

 - The majority are the child or spouse of the person they care for